dotarj/Giddup/README.md

 ## Technical overview

-### Ports and adapters architecture (hexagonal architecture)
+### Hexagonal architecture (ports and adapters architecture)

-The structure of the solution conforms to the ports and adapters architecture (hexagonal architecture) introduced by Alistair Cockburn [[2]](https://alistair.cockburn.us/hexagonal-architecture/ "Hexagonal architecture").
+The structure of the solution conforms to the hexagonal architecture (ports and adapters architecture) introduced by Alistair Cockburn [[2]](https://alistair.cockburn.us/hexagonal-architecture/ "Hexagonal architecture").
 In this architecture three main components are identified, each with their respective responsibility:

 * Application core
 Application core is divided in the domain and application layer.
 Application core has no references to other projects in the solution and references to third party libraries should be avoided as much as possible.